Case Study — YieldSphere

 Operational Data Store Over Data Warehouse

-An operational data store (ODS) with dbt transformations rather than a pure analytical data warehouse — the ODS serves both operational dashboards (low-latency read) and analytical reporting (batch aggregation).
+An operational data store (ODS) with dbt transformations rather than a pure analytical data warehouse — the ODS serves both operational dashboards (low-latency read) and analytical/investor reporting (batch aggregation).

 Market Data as Real-Time, Not Batch

-Delayed market price data in margin calculations caused systematic misvaluation of inventory and forward sales.
-Real-time price feeds were non-negotiable for accurate intraday margin visibility.
+Delayed token price data in NAV calculations caused systematic misvaluation of open positions.
+Real-time price feeds were non-negotiable for accurate intraday NAV visibility.

-The platform maintains a continuously updated rolling P&L rather than computing P&L only at period close — a design choice that eliminates the close process while improving management decision-making.
+The platform maintains a continuously updated rolling NAV rather than computing NAV only at period close — a design choice that eliminates the close process while improving portfolio-management decision-making.

 Results